-The repetitive fetching and retuning of the tennis balls or other absorbent fetch toys, actually results in your dog drinking a lot of salt water.
+The repetitive fetching and returning of the tennis balls or other absorbent fetch toys can result in your dog drinking a lot of saltwater.
 The excess salt in the intestines pulls water from the body into the intestines causing beach diarrhea.
 Often the stool will contain mucous and blood.
-Fortunately, this is a mild self-correcting symptom once salt consumption stops or at maximum a few days.
+Fortunately, this is a mild self-correcting symptom once salt consumption stops or a maximum of a few days.

-But dogs that consume larger amounts of salt water experience and elevation of sodium in their blood called “hypernatremia”.
+But dogs that consume larger amounts of saltwater experience an elevation of sodium in their blood called “hypernatremia”.
 Excessive sodium in the blood can cause vomiting, dehydration, incoordination, seizures.
 These dogs require veterinary care.